tsileo/blobstash/docs/blobdb.md

 # BlobDB

-**BlobDB** is a database build on top of a content-addressable blob store, it includes:
+**BlobDB** is an immutable database build on top of a content-addressable blob store, it includes:

 - a HTTP blob store, for get/put/exists operations on blob.
-- a Redis-like data structure server with custom data type (data is stored in blobs), compatible the with [Redis Protocol](http://redis.io/topics/protocol).
+- a Redis-like data structure server with custom immutable data type (transactions are stored in blobs), compatible the with the [Redis Protocol](http://redis.io/topics/protocol).

 ## Blob store